 Coping during the COVID-19 Crisis

 Social media is awash with advice on how to structure our days spent on lockdown; bolstering our productivity; and discovering previously latent creativity.
 For those lucky enough to still be working, there is guidance on remote working and maintaining a routine.
 For those who find themselves “furloughed” or without work there is direction on how to fill the day.
-For those home schooling (with or without work commitments) there are ideas aplenty for diverse timetables to expand your child’s knowledge and further their education whilst schools remain closed.
+For those home schooling there are ideas aplenty for diverse timetables to expand your child’s knowledge and further their education whilst schools remain closed.

 For those who find this advice helpful, stick with it, but for those who find themselves flagging just two weeks in, can I offer an alternative perspective?….